-SharePoint contains a built-in cloud storage system that is included with your Microsoft 365 subscription.
-With it, members of your organization can access files anywhere, safely, and collaborate with others in real time.
+SharePoint Online contains a built-in cloud document management system with your Microsoft 365 subscription.
+With it, members of your organization can access files anywhere, safely, and collaborate with others in real-time.

-For example: every time you create a team in Microsoft Teams, a SharePoint site is also created—a team site to collaborate on shared files.
-This is one way SharePoint can be used as an instead of just being an intranet.
+For example, every time you create a team in Microsoft Teams, a SharePoint site is also automatically created—a team site to collaborate on shared files.
+This is one way SharePoint can be used as a collaborative content management system instead of just being an intranet.

 Learn more about how SharePoint works with Microsoft Teams and Microsoft 365 Groups

 The modern SharePoint Online experience is all about adaptability.
 Compared to Classic SharePoint, the structure is much more flexible, meaning that it can easily be molded to fit the needs of your organization today, and as those needs change over time.